“Success consists of getting up just one more time than you fall.”

 “Mom, what is rheumatism?”

 and after my explanation:

-The difference was, that while rheumatoid arthritis progressed and spread in both body and life of the others affected by it, I slowly but continuously made, in the next three years, my way out of the disease.
+While rheumatoid arthritis progressed and spread in both body and life of many others affected by it, I slowly but continuously made, in the next three years, my way out of the disease!

 During that time, I practised, overcame setbacks, kept practising, wrote down my exercises and improved them, until I healed RA.
 And all this without any specialised prior knowledge, nutritional changes, medications or surgical interventions.